-West Bengal panchayat election: Repolling begins at 696 booths in 19 districts
+West Bengal panchayat elections: Repolling underway at 696 booths in 19 districts

 According to the State Election Commission, the final turnout at the panchayat elections held on July 8 was 81%, The Times of India reported.
 The highest turnout was reported from the Purba Medinipur district (84.7%), followed by Birbhum (83.1%) and Bankura (83%).

+The police on Monday also found the body of Astha Mondal, the brother-in-law of BJP candidate Sangeeta Mondal, in the Nadia district.
+He had been missing for several days.

+It is not currently clear whether Mondal was a victim of the election-related violence.

-Of the 15 persons killed, 10 were Trinamool Congress Party members.
-One party worker each died from the Bharatiya Janata Party, the Communist Party of India (Marxist), the Congress and the Indian Secular Front.
+Of those killed in the poll violence, at least 12 were linked to the Trinamool Congress and at least two were linked to the Communist Party of India (Marxist).
+One party worker each died from the Bharatiya Janata Party, the Congress and the Indian Secular Front.
 A supporter of an independent candidate was also among those who died.
-Political parties, however, claim that the toll could be higher.

 The ruling Trinamool Congress has alleged that the Opposition parties were “marketing” the violence to discredit the polls.